-- ADHD (Psychological and Educational evaluations & IEP or 504 Plan and/or verification document)
+- ADHD (Psychological and Educational evaluations & IEP or 504 Plan and/or New Paltz Disability Verification Document).

-- Mental Health (Please have your Psychiatrist complete the verification document)
+- Mental Health (Please have your Psychiatrist complete the New Paltz Disability Verification Document).

-- Medical (Please have your specialist complete the verification document)
+- Medical (Please have your specialist complete the New Paltz Disability Verification Document).

 Q: Will I have the same accommodations I had in high school?